YunYouJun/YunYouJun/README.md

 I am a learning student from China.
 I like open source and all interesting things and want to try to do it.

+I want to be an interesting person and create something that can be remembered by others.

 - 🔭 I’m currently working on [...](https://github.com/YunYouJun), yeah, you can find them directly below.
 - 🌱 I’m currently learning Computer Graphics & Games & Drawing, and want to learn evetything interesting.
 - 👯 I’m looking to collaborate on [el-bot](https://github.com/ElpsyCN/el-bot).